-BU Community COVID-19 Public Health Policies
+BU Community Public Health Policies

-All students returning to campus must be vaccinated against COVID-19, and follow all the compliance requirements as specified in the student link.
+All students returning to campus must follow all the compliance requirements as specified in the student link.

 Class Policies

 Weekly programming assignments submitted through blackboard on-line.
 Late homework is accepted with 50% penalty.
 Final projects are submitted through blackboard on-line.
 Students will present their projects on the last day of class.
 Both quiz and final are closed-book.